DevHedronYT/GameDev/README.md

 I will try to make an itch.io for downloading this repository to your computer since the original one is really big (120 MB) so I will insert a link for it too in some time

+*Note: The Creative Commons Zero v1.0 Universal License only applies to the assets I have used, meaning the art, the fonts or the music.
+It does not apply to the code, the license for the code is MIT*